-The following describes the periodic reporting requirements under Illinois, Maryland, New Jersey, Pennsylvania and Rhode Island laws for certain corporate entities to file reports regarding their business relationships with these states, as well as their political contributions and those of their PACs and employees.
-There are also state and local pay-to-play disclosure and certification requirements in numerous other jurisdictions, but these disclosures generally operate on a rolling, ongoing or contract-specific basis as opposed to having a hard due date.1 Please contact us if you would like additional information on or assistance with any of these jurisdictions.
+The following describes the periodic reporting requirements under five state laws for certain corporate entities to file reports regarding their business relationships with these states, as well as their political contributions and those of their affiliates, PACs, directors and employees.
+The states are Illinois, Maryland, New Jersey, Pennsylvania and Rhode Island.
+There are also state and local pay-to-play disclosure and certification requirements in numerous other jurisdictions, but these disclosures are generally on a rolling, ongoing or contract-specific basis as opposed to having a hard due date.1 Please contact us if you would like additional information on or assistance with any of these jurisdictions.

 The company must report any changes in the information on the registration, including changes in the list of covered donors: (1) within 14 calendar days of the last day of January, April, July and October, if the company has existing contracts and no pending bids; or (2) within five business days or seven calendar days of the change or the day before the date the contract is awarded, whichever is first, if the company has pending bids.
 If the company currently has aggregate annual contracts in excess of $50,000, it has a continuing duty to update the registration for the longer of the term of office of the incumbent official that awarded the contract or two years after the contract ends.
 If the company has aggregate annual bids, proposals and contracts in excess of $50,000, its continuing duty to update the registration ends the day after the contract is awarded.